slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'If you want your children to be intelligent, read them fairy tales.
 If you want them to be more intelligent, read them more fairy tales.' -- Albert Einstein*

-How to teach your kids...
+How to teach your kids:

 - Generosity: «What did u do this week for somebody?»
 - Responsability: «Bedtime at 8.30 and I turn off the light or 9 and you have the responsability to turn off the light?»